 I'd hear them say things like:

-“Yeah .. last night I got home from work & was really tired.
-So I pulled this protein from the fridge, mixed it with these veggies, added a few other tasty things to go along with .. and in less than 20 minutes my family was eating a healthy dinner.”
+“Yeah, last night I got home from work and was tired.
+So I pulled this protein from the fridge, mixed it with these veggies, added a few other tasty things to go along with, and in less than twenty minutes my family was eating a healthy dinner.”

-So I did what they did .. ate from the list of choices I'd compiled.. and pretty soon my confidence started to grow.
-When I went to the grocery I started to have ideas for fridge and pantry staples that I could have on hand for meals when the day begged quick & easy.
+So I did what they did, and ate from the list of choices I'd compiled.
+Pretty soon, my confidence started to grow.
+When I went to the grocery, I started to have ideas for fridge and pantry staples that I could have on hand for meals when the day begged quick and easy.

-So tonight .. when the day was busy .. and time to cook was short ..
-I pulled together tuna melts .. along with a bag of Trader Joe's veggies from the freezer..
-20 minutes later dinner was served.
+So tonight, when the day was busy, and time to cook was short, I pulled together tuna melts, along with a bag of Trader Joe's veggies from the freezer.
+Twenty minutes later, dinner was served.

 She can be taught